Contributor: Staff of Timberline Knolls Residential Treatment Center.

-Yet, glimpses into the lives of the three selfless women depicted, it is clear that the people of Huntington will not allow their beloved home to be ravaged by addiction without a fight.
+Yet, glimpses into the lives of the three selfless women depicted, it is clear that the people of Huntington will not allow their beloved home to be ravaged by the opioid epidemic without a fight.

 Amidst the chaos of this overwhelming crisis, we see the good that can be done when people lead with compassion, courage, and selflessness.

 That is the real message of this documentary: that no challenge is insurmountable and that no one need face them alone.

 : Nelson, L. S., Juurlink, D. N., Perrone, J. (2015).
 Addressing the opioid epidemic.
 Journal of the American Medical Association, 314:14, 1453-1454.

 Thank you to Timberline Knolls for providing this article.

 Timberline Knolls is a leading residential treatment center for women and adolescent girls, ages 12 and older, with eating disorders, substance abuse, trauma, mood and co-occurring disorders.
 Located in suburban Chicago, residents receive excellent clinical care from a highly trained professional staff on a picturesque 43-acre wooded campus.
 An adult partial hospitalization program (PHP) is also available in nearby Orland Park, Ill., for women to step down or direct admit.
 For more information on Timberline Knolls Residential Treatment Center, call 630-755-5173.
 We are also on Facebook – Timberline Knolls, LinkedIn – Timberline Knolls and Twitter – @TimberlineToday.